go-gorm/gorm.io/pages/docs/context.md

 layout: page
 ---

-GORM Provides Context support, you can use it with method `WithContext`
+GORM provides Context support, you can use it with method `WithContext`

 ## Single Session Mode